Humans are motivated by purpose.

 We’re already seeing this in the gaming arena, where AIs consistently take on humans and win.
 Games like chess, real estate investing, and the stock market, are all ones that AI has an efficiency, speed, and resource advantage over humans in.

-Even though AI will continue winning against humans, it should be through AI-human collaboration where we will see the most extraordinary things emerge.
+Even though AI will continue winning against humans, it should be through AI-human collaboration that we will see the most extraordinary things emerge.
 AI alone won’t be able to beat these collaborations.

-This is because humans bring to the table something that AI can’t: intuition.
+This is because humans bring to the table something that AI can’t: creativity.

-Therefore, AI-human collaborations will continue to be more meaningful than AI alone.
+Therefore, AI-human collaborations should prove to be more meaningful than AI alone.

 Conclusion

-Pink has given us the roadmap.
-Now, it’s time for entrepreneurs, visionaries, and creators to envision and build it.
+When it comes to innovation and the future of work, Pink has given us the roadmap.
+Now, it’s time for entrepreneurs, visionaries, and creators to imagine and build it.

 Adapted from Peter Diamandis’ presentation on The Future of Work.